One Book, One Community

 To participate, residents can pick up a copy of On Agate Hill at any Richland Library location or download a copy.
 The book can also be purchased from a number of participating Columbia-area bookstores.

 Then, plan to attend the many One Book, One Community events!
+Tickets for the author event on February 26th at 7pm at 701 Whaley are free, but please just register for your tickets before the event.
 See you there.

 Previous One Book, One Community Selections